ramonaharrison/ramonaharrison.github.io/_posts/2015-03-06-reflections-on-week-one.md

 <p>By the time I arrived, I was pretty drained.
 It was hard to focus on the code in front of me, which made me a less-than-ideal partner for pair programming.</p>

 <p>Optimizing my weekdays is key to getting the most out of Access Code.
 The most obvious steps are sleeping and eating well.
 I'm looking forward to spring weather so I can start biking again, which should make the commute more pleasant.
-And in next couple of months, I'll look into cutting back my schedule at work to create more time for learning.</p>
+And in the next couple of months, I'll look into cutting back my schedule at work to create more time for learning.</p>

 ### 3. Learning to code is only part of it.